Yash-Bandal/DeltaX-Bootcamp/04_SQL/01_database_design_and_normalization/Notes/01_Designing/Practise_Designs/04_Food_Ordering_App.md

 ## 21. Customers ordering from at least 2 restaurants

 > [!Tip]
-> When you dont want to show the count, use calculation instead of cariable inside HAVING Clause
+> When you dont want to show the count.. use this

 **Question:** Retrieve the names of customers who have ordered from at least 2 different restaurants.